-Most of the calories in Maruchan Instant Lunch -- 53 percent -- come from its carb content, ranging from 38 to 39 grams per serving depending on the flavor.
-The noodle soup also contains some fiber and sugar, with 2 grams each per container.
+Most of the calories in Maruchan Instant Lunch — 53 percent — come from its carb content at 39 grams per serving.
+The noodle soup also contains 2 grams of fiber and 3 grams of sugar.
 The soup is not very high in protein, with 7 grams per cup, which provide just 10 percent of the total calories.
 According to the National Academies of Sciences, men should aim to consume at least 56 grams of protein per day, while women need 46 grams.